-If NIHL has set you back, we'll help you move forward
+If noise-induced hearing loss has disrupted your life, we'll help you move forward

-• Tinnitus - a ringing, buzzing, or whistling sound in one or both ears.
+- Tinnitus - a ringing, buzzing, or whistling sound in one or both ears. (see: NHS tinnitus)

 Damage typically occurs gradually.
 Over time, sounds may become muffled or distorted, and it may become difficult to understand other people when they speak.

-The damage from Noise-Induced Hearing Loss, combined with aging, can lead to hearing impairment so severe that hearing aids are necessary to amplify sounds.
+Damage from NIHL, combined with aging, can lead to hearing impairment so severe that hearing aids are necessary to amplify sounds.

 NIHL can make it very challenging to communicate and engage in daily activities.